-Learning from this initial scheme was captured by the Poznań Connecting Nature team and shared with other kindergartens and colleagues in the city council to enable out-scaling of this process across Poznań.
+was captured by the Poznań Connecting Nature team and and colleagues in the city council to enable out-scaling of this process across Poznań.
 The outcome was lots of demand from kindergartens and examples of cross-departmental funding collaboration.
 Rather than a generic solution, each ecogarden created across Poznań is being developed in response to the local context and need.